pakerfeldt/node-red-contrib-envisalink/README.md

 Consider this version an alpha release.

-This plugin is based off of work from [NodeAlarmProxy].
+This plugin is based on work from [NodeAlarmProxy].

 [Node-RED]:           http://nodered.org/
 [DSC alarm systems]:  http://www.dsc.com/